Your frequently asked questions about physician associates

 - provide care or treatments to patients in an unsupervised setting.

-Physician associates are dependent practitioners working with a dedicated consultant or GP supervisor, but are able to work autonomously with appropriate support.
+Physician associates are dependent practitioners working with a dedicated consultant or GP supervisor.

 Supervision of a qualified physician associate is similar to that of a doctor in training or trust grade doctor in that the PA is responsible for their actions and decisions.
 However, who is ultimately responsible for the patient is the medical consultant or GP supervisor.

 As a clinical supervisor there is also a responsibility for ongoing development of the PA including appraisal and development of a professional development plan (PDP).